 While social media has made positive changes in how we share information and connect with people, it has also opened many doors for abuse and bullying.
-An article by The Washington Post sheds light on how social media applications, such as Snapchat, create a new and terrifying way for our loved ones to be abused in nursing homes.
+An article by The Washington Post sheds light on how social media applications, such as Snapchat, create a new and terrifying way for our loved ones to experience a new form of abuse in nursing homes.

 Nursing home abuse has unfortunately been present prior to social media.
 Those who we rely on as caretakers are capable of the following:

 - Physical abuse

 - Financial theft or unlawful use of resources

 While these acts of abuse are terrible in and of themselves, social media has enabled workers to post explicit pictures and videos of our loved ones.
 Some of these videos violate resident’s dignity and privacy, while others show horrifying mistreatment and abuse.

 Some of these instances have led to criminal charges against nursing home employees due to violations of the Health Insurance Portability and Accountability Act (HIPAA).
 However, many instances go unreported or without criminal charges.

 Social Media Provides a New Form of Abuse for Caretakers to Use on Nursing Home Residents

 Two years ago, a nursing assistant in Centralia, Washington was found to have sent a video recording on Snapchat of a resident sitting on a portable toilet with her pants down, singing and laughing.
 The inspection report found the facility failed to monitor employee compliance of prohibited cell phone use.